Frege's theory of types: Frege's theory of function levels

-whose second-level argument-place is, confusingly enough, marked with the the lowercase Greek letter $\mu$, where the letter $\beta$ is used to bind the first-level argument-places of the second-level function term used as argument.
-Since the concept-script has no primitive object terms, it is only possible to form compound or defined object terms.
-This can be done by filling the argument places of second- and third-level function terms in the appropriate way.
+As the ideography lacks primitive object names, it is only possible to form compound or defined object names.
+The formation of compound object names, in particular, is done by filling the argument places of second- and third-level function names in the appropriate way.
+This is precisely how names of truth values (sentences) and value-ranges, the only object names considered by Frege in the formal language, are formed in the ideography.

-We find not only such operational type constraints in the concept-script but also type annotations, which are implicitly present as metavariables ranging over types in the expository metalanguage of the book.
-In fact, implicit type conventions are extensively used by Frege to determine whether a variable is intended to indicate an object or a function using specific letter conventions, which are all different for Roman, Greek, and Gothic letters.
-Ultimately, the type inference is left to the reader and depends on the context, but here are some examples of his conventions: